Sticking a Photo or Texture to a Face

-Here’s what those options mean in terms of what you can do with the image in your model:
+Here's how those options help you do different things with the image in your model:

 - Import the image as a basic image, and SketchUp enables you to place the image anywhere in your model.
 You can then move, rotate, scale, or stretch the image.

 - Import the image as a texture, and you can apply the image to an existing face.
 However, you also gain access to all the materials and Position Texture tools.
 These tools are introduced in Adding Colors and Textures with Materials, but that article focuses on tiled images.
 In this article, find out how to do special techniques with a single image, such as wrapping an image around corners, wrapping an image around a hidden face on a cylinder, or projecting an image onto a face.
 When you project textures, you can apply them to curved surfaces.

 - Import the image as a matched photo, and you activate SketchUp's Match Photo tool, which enables you to match a photo of an existing building to a model of that building or draw a building based on a photo.
 Match Photo enables you to apply images to buildings two faces at time, using the corner of a building or room to apply a 2D image onto a 3D model.
 Unlike images or textures, which work best with rectangular images and faces, Match Photo works well with non-rectangular building shapes, such as angled roof lines.
 Learn all about Match Photo in Matching a Photo to a Model (or a Model to a Photo).

 Understanding image basics

 Digital images come in myriad file types and sizes.
 SketchUp supports the image file formats outlined in the following table.
 Some formats may be more appropriate than others for certain types of images and applications.